cynic-net/pactivate/README.md

 ### Sudo for Docker

-The `Test` script runs `docker` with `sudo` and so will prompt for your sudo password if sudo requires one and your sudo credentials are not already cached.
-The `sudo` command can be removed if necessary for your situation.
+The `Test` script normally runs `docker` with `sudo` and so will prompt for your sudo password if sudo requires one and your sudo credentials are not already cached.

 The reason for using sudo is that not all system administrators use a `docker` group.
 Being able to control the Docker daemon with the `docker`